greg-js/clg/README.md

 - `clg edit` gives you a menu with all markdown (configuration possible) in the project's `source` directories (again, configuration possible)

-- select a file to open it in your `$EDITOR`.
+- Select a file to open it in your `$EDITOR`.
 If you don't have an `$EDITOR` environment variable or run your query with `-g`/`--gui`, it'll open in a GUI editor instead

+- `clg new` drops a new file into a pre-configured folder, fills it with some metadata and then opens it in your `$EDITOR` or GUI editor.
+See below for configuration.

 - Configuration is set by adding command line options or dropping a `.clg.json` file in your project root dir (see below for examples)